asp2131/student-code-viewer/README.md

 ## Getting Started - Codespace Setup

-To get started with this tool, create a GitHub Codespace from this repository.
+To get started with this tool, make sure you are signed in to GitHub and create a GitHub Codespace from this repository.
 Click the green "<> Code" button at the top of the repo, switch to the "Codespaces" tab, and click the "Create codespace on main" button.

 Once in the codespace, download the "Live Server" extension.
 See [this slide from the setup instructions](https://docs.google.com/presentation/d/1USzVPXUQK6IWOHWi8r8_Yj0rJ8gxzvjT2mo2X27KKaU/edit#slide=id.g2a825dd5b6a_0_558) for help downloading if needed.